-You can choose to send SQL statements that you issue interactively in MySQL Shell's SQL mode to the operating system's system logging facility (syslog on Unix, or the Windows Event Log).
+From MySQL Shell 8.0.24, you can choose to send SQL statements that you issue interactively in MySQL Shell's SQL mode to the operating system's system logging facility (syslog on Unix, or the Windows Event Log).
 SQL statements that would be excluded from the MySQL Shell code history are not sent to the system logging facility.

 By default, MySQL Shell does not log or output SQL statements that are executed by MySQL Shell itself in the course of AdminAPI operations.
-You can activate logging for these statements if you want to observe the progress of these operations in terms of SQL execution, in addition to the messages returned during the operations.
+From MySQL Shell 8.0.18, you can activate logging for these statements if you want to observe the progress of these operations in terms of SQL execution, in addition to the messages returned during the operations.
 The statements are written to the MySQL Shell application log file as informational messages provided that the logging level is set to 5 or above.
 They are also sent to the console as verbose output provided that the verbose setting is 1 or above.

 By default, MySQL Shell sends all logging for a program to the same application log file, and all output for a program to the same destination.
-The function shell.create_context can be used in MySQL Shell's Python mode to support multithreading by Python programs.
+From MySQL Shell 8.0.26, the function shell.create\context can be used in MySQL Shell's Python mode to support multithreading by Python programs.
 The function is used inside a new Python thread to create a scope which isolates logging, interrupts, and delegates.
-The context wrapper handles and isolates output printed to stdout and diagnostic output, and also user input, with separate handling for passwords.
+The context wrapper handles and isolates output printed to stdout and stderr and diagnostic output, and also user input, with separate handling for passwords.
 You can also create an individual application log file specific to the thread.